0x9900/fllog/README.md

 This simple program is called from a fldigi macro to log your QSO on MacLoggerDX.

-The program `fllog` can send log to MacLoggerDX locally or through the network.
+The program `fllog` can log QSOs to MacLoggerDX locally or through the network.

 For more information on how to use that program, go to https://0x9900.com/logging-on-macloggerdx-with-fldigi/